gungorbudak/express/README.md

 # Express

-A database of transcriptome expression profiling in different eye tissues across multiple developmental stages from curated public mouse RNA-seq datasets
+A database of transcriptome profiles encompassing known and novel transcripts across multiple developmental stages in eye tissues in mouse

 ## Production server

-Express in running on http://www.iupui.edu/~sysbio/express/.
+Express will be running on http://www.iupui.edu/~sysbio/express/ soon.

 ## Requires